Lucas-Wng/ClusteredDeferredRenderer/README.md

 # Clustered Deferred Renderer

 A modern C++ OpenGL clustered deferred renderer.
-This project renders scenes with many dynamic lights by assigning lights to 3D clusters entirely in the fragment shader.
+This project uses deferred rendering to render scenes with many dynamic lights by assigning lights to 3D clusters.

 ## Features